SQ-WARE/Documentation/docs/rewards.md

 *Translating contribution into influence*

-**The SQWARE Recognition System is the foundation of our community ownership model.** On Minecraft servers, every hour you play and achievements you earn grant Points (earned hourly or through achievements).
-Points may be convertible to SQ Tokens (a governance token) in the future once available.
-On other supported games (e.g., Hytopia), we may award SQ Tokens directly.
+**The SQWARE Recognition System is the foundation of our community ownership model.** Across all supported games, every hour you play and achievements you earn grant Points.
+Points may be exchangeable for the Token in the future once available.
+It is for governance rights and platform use only.

 ---